dipa96/shy/README.md

 shy is a demo iOS application protected using IOSSecuritySuite library.
 The app was created to test new bypass methods for jailbreaking, tampering, debugging, emulation and more.

+I initially wanted to create [Scrumdinger](https://developer.apple.com/tutorials/app-dev-training/getting-started-with-scrumdinger) from Apple's official documentation.
+Dropped it in half and started implementing security protection measures.
+However I highly recommend taking the course(In the end I did it).

 ## Core

 + **Homepage** consists of a clickable card which showing the number of defense to be bypassed.